 Gina Mennett Lee, M.Ed.

 Gina Mennett Lee, M.Ed. is a nationally recognized food allergy educator, advocate, and consultant who specializes in the management of food allergies in the school setting.
 She is widely known for her common sense, fact-based approach to food allergy management and education.
 She holds a Master’s degree in Educational Leadership and B.S. degrees in both Elementary and Special Education.
 She is an experienced special education, elementary, and middle school teacher.
-She is the Founder and President of Food Allergy Education Network, and the Co-Founder and Director of the National Allergy & Anaphylaxis Council.
+She is the Founder of Food Allergy Education Network, and the Co-Founder and Director of the National Allergy & Anaphylaxis Council.
+Through her consulting firm, Mennett Lee, LLC, she helps families, schools, businesses, and organizations create safe and inclusive environments for those with food allergies.
+She shares news, information, and resources through her website, blog, facebook, LinkedIn and Twitter.

 Gina has provided education, workshops, and/or consulting services to the food service industry, PTA leaders, school principals and administrators, BOE members, nurses, teachers, paraprofessionals, preschool providers, daycare and home care providers, parents, and caretakers.
 She works extensively as an advocate for families seeking 504 plans in the public school system and is an expert contributor for the well-respected AllergyHome website.
 She recently served as an expert witness in the landmark Iowa food allergy case, Knudsen v.
 Tiger Tots Community Child Care Center Corporation and has appeared in or contributed to numerous television, online and print media sources regarding the topic of food allergy management.